shterevas/sweetDating/README.md

 # sweetDating
-A website to ask your Lover out
+A website to invite your Lover for a date 🥰